dmidlo/histdata.com-tools/README.md

 `histdatacom-sidecar start` works without `--executable`; on metadata-only artifacts and unsupported platforms, default sidecar startup requires an operator-provided Temporal executable through the sidecar lifecycle command or an explicit foreground opt-out.
-The Temporal dependency extra is required because lifecycle start supervises both the local Temporal server and the worker lane fleet.
+The bundled executable and the Python Temporal SDK are separate concerns: base installs provide the SDK, while bundled platform wheels provide the local Temporal server executable.

 The foreground runtime and `config.ARGS` global argument state are now treated as compatibility surfaces.
 New orchestration work should use `RunRequest`,